Jackknife inference with two-way clustering: Conclusions

 In \Cref{sec:simuls}, we study rejection frequencies for $t$-tests based on eight different cluster-robust standard errors.
 Four of them are of the usual CV$_{\tn1}$ type, and the other four are of the CV$_{\tn3}$ type.
 In most cases, tests based on the CV$_{\tn3}$ \mbox{max-se} standard error yield the most reliable inferences.
 Even when they do not, they only perform slightly worse than whatever procedure(s) perform better, and they are usually much more reliable than all of the CV$_{\tn1}$-based tests.

-Because most of our simulations involve two\tkk-way cluster fixed effects, three\tkk-term variance matrices based on either CV$_{\tn1}$ or CV$_{\tn3}$ tend to be singular, so the versions that use an eigen-decomposition (\Cref{sec:concepts}) can differ greatly from the versions that do not.
+Because most of our simulations involve two\tkk-way cluster fixed effects, three\tkk-term variance matrices based on either CV$_{\tn1}$ or CV$_{\tn3}$ tend not to be positive definite, so the versions that use an eigen-decomposition (\Cref{sec:concepts}) can differ greatly from the versions that do not.
 This always reduces rejection frequencies, which is a good thing for CV$_{\tn1}$ tests but usually a bad thing for CV$_{\tn3}$ tests.
 Tests based on two\tkk-term variance matrices usually reject even less frequently than tests based on three\tkk-term variance matrices with the eigen-decomposition.
 Thus we do not recommend using tests based on either CV$_{\tn3}^{(2)}$ or CV$_{\tn3}^{(3+)}$.

 Our simulations show that precisely how the data are generated can have a large effect on finite\tkk-sample performance.
 All the tests are most likely to perform poorly when the number of clusters in either dimension is small, cluster sizes vary greatly, there are many empty intersections, the number of regressors that are clustered in one or both dimensions is large, or either the disturbances or the regressor(s) of interest are only weakly correlated in both dimensions.
 In many of these cases, alternative test statistics tend to perform quite differently.
+For example, weak intra-cluster correlation is particularly problematic for the CV${\tn1}$-based, two-term, and 3+ variants.
+The CV$_{\tn3}^{(\max)}$ tests generally stay close to their nominal size except in the most extreme weak-correlation designs or when combined with other adverse features.

 In practice, it can often be illuminating to employ placebo regression simulations, as in \Cref{subsec:minwage}.
 These will show how well alternative tests perform for the particular model and dataset under study.
-It is probably safe to rely on CV$_{\tn3}^{(\max)}$-based tests if they perform well in these simulations, or perhaps on some other tests if they perform better.
+It is probably safe to rely on CV$_{\tn3}^{\tk(\max)}$-based tests if they perform well in these simulations, or perhaps on some other tests if they perform better.

 \makeatletter \@seccntformat#1{\@ifundefined{#1@cntformat} {\csname the#1\endcsname\quad} {\csname #1@cntformat\endcsname}} \section@cntformat{} \makeatother